Żory: History

 Żory was the site of a battle between Poles and the invading Germans on the first day of World War II, September 1, 1939.
 Afterwards it was occupied by Nazi Germany.
+The local Polish police chief and three other Polish policemen were murdered by the Russians in the Katyn massacre in 1940.
 From 1942 to 1945, the German occupying administration operated a Polenlager forced labour camp for Poles in the city.
 Among its prisoners were children whose parents were either arrested or deported to Germany.
 Poles expelled in 1942 from several villages and the town of Szczyrk were also temporarily held in the camp before deportation to forced labour to Germany.
 In the final stages of the war, in January 1945, the Germans murdered 40 prisoners of the Auschwitz concentration camp in the city during a death march.
 The city was conquered by Soviet and Czechoslovak troops in March 1945, the German population was expelled, and the city was restored to Poland.

 Until 1998, it was administratively located in the Katowice Voivodeship.
 In 1975 and 1977, city limits were greatly expanded by including the settlements of Baranowice, Folwarki, Kleszczów, Osiny, Rogoźna, Rowień and Rój.